Devoane/library/README.md

 # *Library_Task3*

 ## 📌 Description
-**Library_Task3** is a Python library that provides various utility functions for text processing, file handling, and statistical analysis.
+**datatools** is a Python library that provides various utility functions for text processing, file handling, and statistical analysis.
 It is designed to make it easier to work with text data, process files, and perform common file operations such as reading, writing, and parsing.
 The library also includes functions for basic statistical analysis, such as calculating the mean, median, and mode of datasets.